 His decidedly less intelligent, more humble companions, however, seem to immediately appreciate the unfolding events much more accurately than he.
 “Inconceivable!”
 Vizzini shouts again.
-Finally Inigo, (Mandy Patinkin), offers a gentle, polite challenge in a heavy Spanish accent, “You keep using that word.
+Finally, Inigo, (Mandy Patinkin), offers a gentle, polite challenge in a heavy Spanish accent, “You keep using that word.
 I do not think it means what you think it means.”
-Eventually the inconceivable events catch up to Vizzini and he his killed.
+Eventually, the inconceivable events catch up to Vizzini and he is killed.
 At least he dies while laughing as he’s convinced he’s just cheated the moment of death instead of walking straight into it.

 Vizzini’s use of “Inconceivable” always reminds me of the use of the word “culture” in corporate settings today.
 Particularly when it’s used to talk about creating a cyber security culture or information security culture.

 Ever since Peter Drucker started talking about culture as a key element to corporate success in the late 1900s, “getting culture right” has been on the leadership agenda.
 And yet, very few business leaders I’ve ever met seem to really understand what culture is, how it evolves and how to go about changing it.
 When it comes to culture change, leaders tend to all default to a single way of achieving it.
 The standard, not-all-that successful, over-relied-upon formula for culture change is: